Aliases for SFTPB Gene

 GeneCards Summary for SFTPB Gene

 SFTPB (Surfactant Protein B) is a Protein Coding gene.
 Diseases associated with SFTPB include Surfactant Metabolism Dysfunction, Pulmonary, 1 and Sftpb-Related Pulmonary Surfactant Metabolism Dysfunction.
-Among its related pathways are Diseases of metabolism and Defective CSF2RB causes pulmonary surfactant metabolism dysfunction 5 (SMDP5).
+Among its related pathways are Defective CSF2RB causes pulmonary surfactant metabolism dysfunction 5 (SMDP5) and Diseases of metabolism.
 An important paralog of this gene is PSAP.

 UniProtKB/Swiss-Prot for SFTPB Gene

 Pulmonary surfactant-associated proteins promote alveolar stability by lowering the surface tension at the air-liquid interface in the peripheral air spaces.
 SP-B increases the collapse pressure of palmitic acid to nearly 70 millinewtons per meter.